sider/sider-docs/docs/getting-started/custom-configuration.md

 _Type:_ `boolean`, `string`

 For npm-published analyzers such as [ESLint](../tools/javascript/eslint.md) or [stylelint](../tools/css/stylelint.md), you can use the `npm_install` option to configure the behavior of npm dependencies installation.
-This option has the following values:
+This option accepts one of the following values:

 | Value            | Description                                                                             |
 | ---------------- | --------------------------------------------------------------------------------------- |